-There are other things to learn from the Canada/United States comparison in Figure 14.
-First, as noted, there is clear evidence in Canada, as in the United States, of a short-term response to cuts in marginal tax rates.
-For example, there was a substantial tax cut in Canada in 1988 and Panel A shows a sharp increase in the 0.1% share between 1987 and 1989, which is partially reversed by 1990.
-Several other figures show similar spikes and it is particularly clear in the top wage series in Figure 8.
-This suggests that this short-term response was at least in part highly compensated employees shifting some of their compensation into the lower tax rate years.
-Goolsbee (2000) found similar effects for the U.S. tax increase of 1993.
+and Gruber and Saez, 2002), the short-term response to tax changes is much larger for top incomes than for the middle class.
+The top wage share series display the same spike in 1989 (see Figure 11) suggesting that this short-term response was in large part a wage income phenomenon, with highly compensated employees shifting some of their compensation from the high rate years (1986 to 1987) to the lower tax rate years (1988 and 1989).
+Such short-term responses of wage incomes have been documented in the United States around the tax rate increase of 1993 (Goolsbee, 2000).
 Sillamaa and Veall (2001) analyzed the Canadian tax cut of 1988 by comparing incomes in years 1986 and 1989.
 Consistent with our results, they found significant and large elasticities for high-income groups.
-However, our top share series shows that their elasticity estimates capture the short-term spike response but likely overstate the long-run response to the tax change.33
+However, our top share series show that their elasticity estimates capture the short-term spike response but that this certainly overstates the long-run response to the tax change.